All Episodes

 You can't go wrong.

-You really you really can't go wrong.
+You really can't go wrong.

-I actually, when I saw the title, I said this is hilarious.
+I actually, when I saw the title, I said, this is hilarious.

-And by the way, it is a timely book and and one that is necessary and needed for people like me.
+And by the way, it is a timely book and one that is necessary and needed for people like me.

-Uh how have you been lately?
+How have you been lately?

 I know you spent a little time over at MSNBC.

-We miss you at Fox.
+We met you at Fox.

-Um how did uh how did that work out there?
+How did that work out there?

-How d how did that work out for me?
+How did that work out for me?

-No, I think I got fired you out you jerk and yeah.
+No, I got fired you out.

 No, no, no.